|Semester 2 2024-25

 It considers practical and academic developments in relational and service-driven marketing, and of the role of marketing relationships for wider society and for the environment.

-The private/for-profit sector as well as not-for-profit and public sectors are included, in relation to a spectrum of sectors and industries, and from tangible goods to pure services.
+The private/for-profit sector as well as not-for-profit and public sectors are included, in relation to a spectrum of sectors and industries, and from tangible goods (although often with supporting services) to pure services.
 Emphasis is placed on how different sectors intersect, and on the implications of marketing relationships for wider society and the environment.

 Module content covers the philosophy, methodology, practices, culture and technologies of service-driven and relationship marketing, as well as marketing report writing and planning.